PradeepPereiraGitHub/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ##Tidying Up:

 ###Step 1:
-For our assigment we need to be using only mean and standard deviation measurements so We now need to extract only the 'features' that contain the 'mean()' and 'std()' test values (column names that contain the occurences of 'mean()' and 'std()')
+For our assigment we need to be using only mean and standard deviation measurements so we now need to extract only the 'features' that contain the 'mean()' and 'std()' test values (column names that contain the occurences of 'mean()' and 'std()')

 ```{r}
 #Now extract only the columns we need for our processing